darde/react-native-sidemenu/README.md

 ## A starting point for react native apps with side menu for Android.

+This version works with [Redux][redux].
+You can find a version without Redux [here](https://github.com/darde/react-native-sidemenu/tree/version-3-without-redux).

 1. [Motivation](#motivation)
 2. [New features](#new-features)
 3. [Get started](#get-started)